Border security in the United States: Airports

 In addition to the ATS System, another mechanism to deter terrorists is utilized in case they are not detected by the flagging protocols.
 Federal Air Marshals are the law enforcement branch of the Transportation Security Administration.
 They fly either in uniform or incognito and act as the law enforcement while on board to protect passengers and crew members from criminals and terrorists.

 The Secondary Security Screening Selection system flags passengers for extra surveillance while in the airport but does not prohibit them from flying.
 These individuals, often referred to as "selectees", are pulled aside at security checkpoints and searched thoroughly.
 Their luggage may be hand searched.
 Individuals are added to the lists through airport screening processes.
 Individuals are potentially flagged if they have purchased a ticket in cash, purchased a ticket within the previous 24 hours, purchased a one-way ticket, or arrived with no baggage.

-Starting in March 2010, the TSA begin a wide-scale deployment of Full body scanners, in addition to metal detectors, to physically screen airline passengers.
+Starting in March 2010, the TSA begin a wide-scale deployment of full body scanners, in addition to metal detectors, to physically screen airline passengers.

-Effectiveness of US-Mexico Border Security Policies

-Some evidence exists that past border security efforts have been successful.
-Between 2010 and 2012, DHS seized almost three quarters more money, over a third more narcotics, and nearly double the weapons seized between 2006 and 2008 along the Southwest border.
-Furthermore, due to the increased border security, border cities have become some of the safest in the United States.
-Southwest border states have experienced an average 40% drop in violent crime rates, and the 4 major cities with the lowest crime rates in the US are all in border states.